ctm/mb2-doc/src/series/2023/wsop-style.md

 |July 16th|[Short Deck No-Limit Hold'em](https://www.wsop.com/pdfs/structuresheets/structure_5219_21758.pdf)||
 |July 17th|[8-Handed No-Limit Hold'em](https://www.wsop.com/pdfs/structuresheets/structure_5219_21759.pdf)||
 |July 18th|[Super Turbo No-Limit Hold'em](https://www.wsop.com/pdfs/structuresheets/structure_5219_21760.pdf)||

-[^1]: There is may be an extra Dealer's Choice tournament added to the schedule, since the June 3rd event is Paradise Road Pick'em and not Dealer's Choice.
-That substitution was necessary because mb2's Dealer's Choice implementation was not finished in time to put it into the early lineup.

 [^2]: I'll be doing this with the same interface everyone else uses;
 there is no other interface.
 Nor are there any other "super-powers"